 }

-Snapplify implements standard OAuth 1(a) and OAuth 2.0 protocols and as such, all standard libraries can be used to integrate.
-Take a look at the many libraries available to developers oauth.net/code/.
+Snapplify implements the OAuth 2.1 standard, so all standard libraries can be used to integrate.
+Take a look at the many libraries available to developers at oauth.net/code/.

 curl -H 'Accept: application/json' \